The Top 10 Benefits of Kanban

-With WIP limits in place, no new tasks are allowed be pulled into a process state before another task has been finished.
+With WIP limits in place, no new tasks are allowed to be pulled into a process state before another task has been finished.
 Kanban benefits team members by letting them focus on a single task at a time rather than having their attention split between multiple work items.

 6. Reduced waste

 Eliminating or reducing waste is a cornerstone of lean management.
 It was an integral feature of the Toyota Production System, the ancestor of modern Kanban.
 Waste is defined as any action that uses resources without adding value.
 Value refers to something that the customer is willing to pay for.
 Many activities would not be classed as “value-adding” according to these criteria but are nevertheless essential to delivering quality products.
-The area to target is nonessential waste.
+The area to target is a nonessential waste.

 Lean management forefather Taiichi Ohno identified 7 wastes to eliminate in a manufacturing environment related to time, effort, and materials.
 In knowledge work, your waste will come in the form of effort or time.
 Kanban drastically benefits waste elimination by reducing waiting time – idle tasks and queuing states are prime targets.

 For many companies, the strive for business agility is driven by the need for flexibility.
 Especially for early-stage companies, the freedom to respond swiftly and decisively to your customers’ needs and competitors’ actions is essential to successful growth.

 With no prescribed phase durations, features are released as soon as they are completed.
 By choosing directions with a Kanban roadmap rather than relying on a rigid general project plan, product managers are free to reassess immediate priorities based on changes in the market.
 The Kanban Method suggests an approach of backlog management that helps teams become more self-managed while bringing transparency and consistency to the decision-making process.